JuliaLang/julia/doc/stdlib/base.rst

    The memory consumption estimate is an approximate lower bound on the size of the internal structure of the object.

-.. function:: Base.summarysize(obj, recurse) -> Int
+.. function:: Base.summarysize(obj; exclude=Union{Module,Function,DataType,TypeName}) -> Int

    ..
 Docstring generated from Julia source

-   ``summarysize`` is an estimate of the size of the object as if all iterables were allocated inline in general, this forms a conservative lower bound n the memory "controlled" by the object if recurse is ``true``\ , then simply reachable memory should also be included, otherwise, only directly used memory should be included you should never ignore recurse in cases where recursion is possible
+   Compute the amount of memory used by all unique objects reachable from the argument.
+Keyword argument ``exclude`` specifies a type of objects to exclude from the traversal.

 .. function:: edit(file::AbstractString, [line])